McGillRocketTeam/ground-station/README.md

 Rocket Team's rocket and electrical ground support equipment.
 It is one part of a distributed system spread across the control station, launch pad, and rocket.

-The goal is not merely to put flight data on a screen.
-Operators need a coherent view of the whole operation: avionics, pad equipment, communications, power, networking, and video.
+Operators need more than flight data on a screen.
+They need a coherent view of the whole operation: avionics, pad equipment, communications, power, networking, and video.
 If a device can tell us something useful about its state, we want that information recorded and visible.

 ## The operating environment